-A2: Gibson Assembly Cloning Kit has been used to clone a 15 kb DNA fragment into a 5.4 kb plasmid in E. coli, totaling up to 20.4 kb in length.
-For assembled products greater than 15 kb, NEB recommends NEB 10-beta Competent E. coli (High Efficiency, NEB #C3019) or NEB 10-beta Electrocompetent E. coli (NEB #C3020).
+A4: NEBuilder HiFi DNA Assembly Master Mix has been used to clone a 12 kb DNA fragment into a 7.4 kb plasmid in E. coli, totaling up to 19 kb in length.
+For assembled products greater than 10 kb, NEB recommends NEB 10-beta Competent E. coli (High Efficiency, NEB #C3019) or NEB 10-beta Electrocompetent E. coli (NEB #C3020).

-Q3.
+Q5.
 How many fragments of DNA can be assembled in one reaction?

-A3: The number of DNA segments that can be assembled in one reaction is dependent on the length and sequence of the fragments.
-Gibson Assembly has been used to efficiently assemble up to twelve 0.4 kb inserts into a vector at one time.
-However, we recommend the assembly of five or fewer inserts into a vector in one reaction in order to produce a clone with the correct insert.
+A5: The number of DNA segments that can be assembled in one reaction is dependent on the length and sequence of the fragments.
+NEBuilder HiFi DNA Assembly Master Mix has been used to efficiently assemble up to eleven, 0.4 kb inserts into a vector at one time.
+However, we recommend the assembly of five or fewer inserts into a vector in one reaction, in order to produce a clone with the correct insert.
 A strategy involving sequential assembly can be used if all of the fragments cannot be assembled in a single reaction.

-Q4.
+Q6.
 Is this method applicable to the assembly of repetitive sequences?

-A4: Yes.
-However, one must ensure that each DNA fragment includes a unique overlap so that the sequences may anneal and are properly assembled.
+A6: Yes.
+However, one must ensure that each DNA fragment includes a unique overlap so that the sequences may anneal and are properly arranged.
 The repetitive sequence can also be internalized in the first stage of a two-stage assembly strategy.
 If having repetitive sequences at the ends of each fragment is unavoidable, the correct DNA assembly may be produced, albeit at lower efficiency than other, unintended assemblies.

-Q5.
+Q7.
 What are the shortest overlaps that can be used with this assembly method?

-A5: Productive assembly has been shown for DNA fragments with as little as 12 bp overlap.
-However, it depends on the GC content of the overlap.
-We recommend using 15 bp overlaps or more for dsDNA assembly with a T_m ≥ 48°C (AT pair = 2°C and GC pair = 4°C).
+A7: Productive assembly has been achieved for DNA fragments with as little as a 12 bp overlap, however, it depends on the GC content of the overlap.
+We recommend using at least 15 bp overlaps, or more, for dsDNA assembly with a $Tm \ge 48^{\circ}C$ (AT pair = $2^{\circ}C$ and GC pair = $4^{\circ}C$).
+Increasing the length of overlap between fragments also reduces the amount of DNA needed for assembly.

-Q6.
-What are the longest overlaps that can be used with this method?
+Q8.
+What are the longest overlaps that can be used with NEBuilder HiFi DNA Assembly?

-A6: The quantity of 5' exonuclease in the Gibson Assembly Master Mix and a 15 minute assembly reaction time have been optimized for the assembly of DNA molecules with ≤ 25-bp overlaps.
-If assembly reaction time is increased to 60 minutes, overlaps up to 40-bp may be used with the Gibson Assembly Cloning Kit.
+A8: Both the quantity of 5' exonuclease in the NEBuilder HiFi DNA Assembly Master Mix and a 15 minute (recommended for 2-3 fragments) assembly reaction time have been optimized for the assembly of DNA molecules with 15-20 bp overlaps.
+If assembly reaction time is increased to 60 minutes (recommended for 4-6 fragments), overlaps of 20-30 bp may be used with the NEBuilder HiFi DNA Assembly Master Mix.

-Q7.
+Q9.
 Can \leq 200 bp dsDNA fragments be assembled by this method?

-A7: Yes.
+A9: Yes.
 For optimal results, use these fragments in \geq 5-fold excess.

-Q8.
-Can ssDNA oligonucleotides be combined and assembled with dsDNA fragments?
+Q10.
+Can ssDNA oligonucleotides be assembled with dsDNA fragments?

-A8: Yes.
+A10: Yes.
 However, the optimal concentration of each oligonucleotide should be determined.
 As a starting point, we recommend using 45 nM of each oligonucleotide that is less than or equal to twelve 60-base oligonucleotides containing 30-base overlaps.

-Q9.
+Q11.
 Can longer or shorter incubation times be used?

-A9: Yes.
+A11: Yes.
 For assembling 2-3 fragments, 15 minute incubation times are sufficient.
-For assembling 4-6 fragments, 60 minute incubation times are recommended.
+For assembling 4+ fragments, 60 minute incubation times are recommended.
 Reaction times less than 15 minutes are generally not recommended.
 Extended incubation times (up to 4 hours) have been shown to improve assembly efficiencies in some cases.
-Do not incubate the Gibson Assembly reaction overnight.
+Do not incubate the assembly reaction overnight.

-Q10.
+Q12.
 Will the reaction work at other temperatures?

-A10: The reaction has been optimized at 50°C, but it has been shown to work between 40°C and 50°C.
+A12: The reaction has been optimized at 50°C, but it has been shown to work at temperatures between 40°C and 50°C.

-Q11.
+Q13.
 Is it necessary to purify PCR products?